FLINTA*

-FLINTA* is a German abbreviation that stands for "Frauen, Lesben, Intergeschlechtliche, nichtbinäre, trans und agender Personen", meaning women, lesbians, intersex, non-binary, trans and agender people.
+FLINTA* is a German acronym that stands for "Frauen, Lesben, Intergeschlechtliche, nichtbinäre, trans und agender Personen", meaning women, lesbians, intersex, non-binary, trans and agender people.
 The asterisk represents all non-binary gender identities.
-To explicitly include queer individuals, the term FLINTAQ is sometimes used, expanding on the FLINTA acronym.
+To explicitly include queer individuals, the term FLINTAQ is sometimes used.

 History

 In the beginning of the 1970s the first so-called Frauenräume, spaces for women, emerged in West Germany and West Berlin.
 These spaces were created for women to be able to come together outside of patriarchal structures.
 From these women's spaces, many projects emerged, including lesbian groups, cafes for women, and 1976 the first women's shelter in West Berlin.
 By the 1980s there were already around 100 different women's groups, many of which also had a significant lesbian presence.
 Several of the safe spaces and groups were renamed as FrauenLesben-Räume, “WomenLesbian-Spaces”, to include and make additional discrimination of specifically lesbians – even by women – more visible.

 Since the 1990s, there have been ongoing debates about whether such safe spaces should also be open to, for example, transgender or non-binary individuals.
-While there are still projects and spaces that adhere to the label "WomenLesbians," there are some that have opened their spaces further and expanded the designation to include, for example, FLT* - Women/Female, Lesbians, Trans*.
+While there are still projects and spaces that adhere to the label "WomenLesbians," there are some that have opened their spaces further and expanded the designation to include, for example, FLT* — Women/Female, Lesbians, Trans*.
 Subsequently, within the queer community, efforts were made to find a term that includes everyone who suffers under patriarchal structures or faces discrimination based on their gender identity.
 All these individuals should feel safe in their respective spaces and events.
 Therefore, the term FLINTA* is currently often used, with the asterisk at the end serving as a placeholder to include all those who belong to this group but may not have been listed explicitly.